Community Care Program

 The Illinois Department on Aging’s subsidized in-home care program provides a variety of services for older adults who need assistance with activities of daily living on a regular basis.
 Eligibility for this program is based on the need for care and financial criteria.
 A Care Coordinator can provide an in-home assessment to determine eligibility for this program.
-Services provided by the Community Care program include: homemakers services, adult day care, and emergency home response systems.
+Services provided by the Community Care program include: homemakers services, adult day care, automated medication dispenser, and emergency home response systems.

 Comprehensive Care Coordination

 Solutions for Care employs professionally-trained staff who can assess the needs of older adults facing a change in health or functional ability on an individual basis.
 Care coordinators can offer information, assistance and referral to in-home services designed to address the needs identified.

 Care Coordinators can conduct consultations in a variety of settings; the home, local rehab facilities, and the hospital.
 Assessments are based on the unique needs of each older adult and existing resources.
 With the older adult and/or family members the care coordinator will develop a plan of care that utilizes public and private resources, family support, and the older adults preferences.

 Care Coordinators will assist with the implementation of the Plan of Care by making referrals and linkage to services.
 The Plan of Care can include the following:

 In-Home Service provides assistance with household tasks such as cleaning, planning and preparing meals, doing laundry, shopping and running errands.
 Home Care Aides also assist participants with personal care tasks, such as dressing, bathing, grooming and following special diets.

 Adult Day Service Services offered in adult day service centers include health, medication supervision, personal care and recreational/therapeutic activities.
 Nutritious lunches and snacks are served, and special diets are provided.